ARCHER2-HPC/archer2-docs/docs/research-software/vasp/vasp.md

 point.
 The performance difference from choosing different values can vary by up to 100% so it is worth spending time investigating this.

+**MPI processes per node** We found that it is sometimes beneficial to performance to use less MPI processes per node than the total number of cores per node in some cases for the benchmarks used.
+We found that for the large TiO2 &Gamma;-point calculation it was best to use just 64 MPI processes per node (leaving half of the cores idle).
+For the CdTe non-collinear, multiple k-point benchmark, best performance was achieved when all 128 cores on the node had an MPI process (128 MPI processes per node).

+**OpenMP threads** The use of OpenMP threads did not improve performance or scaling for either of the benchmarks used.
+This was true even for the TiO2 benchmark case where we used only 64 MPI processes per node, the performance was better with 64 idle cores on a node rather than using the spare core for OpenMP threads.
+This seems to be because when OpenMP threading is used, `NCORE` is fixed at a value of 1, which gives poor performance.

 ## VASP performance data on ARCHER2

 VASP performance data on ARCHER2 is currently available for two